Federal Verification: What it Means for You

 Frequently Asked Questions

-Expand allI need to complete a Statement of Educational Purpose, what should I do?
+Expand allI need to verify my identity, what should I do?

 How do I request verification of nonfiling?